 Why talk about death and loss?

 Birth, ageing and death are natural stages of life for each and every one of us, and it affects us, our partners, our parents, our children, our closest and distant relatives, our friends, our colleagues, our pets, and members of the global community at large.
 Anybody who has taken birth, any single living being, will inevitably face death.

 If death is such a natural occurance, how comes we are shocked, saddened, moved and stunned when death occurs to those around us?

-Since a young age, I have lost a tutor to cancer, a penpal to a brain tumour, a grandfather to heart attack, both grandmothers to old age, my best friend from school to a road accident, and my mum to a rare medical condition.
+Since a young age, I have lost a tutor to cancer, a penpal to a brain tumour, a grandfather to heart attack, both grandmothers to old age, a close friend who committed suicide, and my mum to a rare medical condition.
 Mum herself lost her own father at a very young age, and my parents lost their first-born to a road accident when he (who would have been my elder brother) was just a baby.

 Within a year of this accident I was born and soon after my younger brother was born, and I sometimes question whether mum’s medical condition arose from guilt that she may have held onto from the death of my elder brother, which she had kept suppressed so she could focus on raising us.
 Perhaps if she had allowed herself to open up, then she may not have suffered for so many years.

 Mum passed away when I was 25.
 For over a year prior to that, I had been studying the “baar bhavana”, twelve powerful reflections from the timeless Jain tradition that cultivate detachment.
 One reflection that has made a huge impact on my life is “Anitya bhavna”, contemplation on the impermanent versus the permanent, that which changes versus that which is changeless.